jerryhgladinet/docs/admin/source/chapter03.rst

 4.8.6 Bandwidth Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Overall bandwidth usage statistics as well as more granular tenant and user level statistics.
+This shows the overall bandwidth usage statistics as well as more granular tenant and user level statistics.

 .. figure:: _static/image_s4_8_60.png
     :align: center